abjur/constituicao/CONSTITUICAO.md

  **§ 6º** Não se incluem na base de cálculo e nos limites estabelecidos neste artigo:

   I - transferências constitucionais estabelecidas no § 1º do art.
 20, no inciso III do parágrafo único do art.
 146, no § 5º do art.
 153, no art.
-157, nos incisos I e II do art.
+157, nos incisos I e II do caput do art.
 158, no art.
 159 e no § 6º do art.
 212, as despesas referentes ao inciso XIV do caput do art.
-21, todos da Constituição Federal, e as complementações de que tratam os incisos V e VII do caput do art.
-60, deste Ato das Disposições Constitucionais Transitórias;
+21 e as complementações de que tratam os incisos IV e V do caput do art.
+212-A, todos da Constituição Federal;

   II - créditos extraordinários a que se refere o § 3º do art.
 167 da Constituição Federal;